broward/NodeInterceptTesting/README.md

 My first OOP programming language was Delphi (object pascal) which was introduced the same year as java (1995).
-Delphi supported what is now know as "lamba functions" and this is a simple testing mechanism I used with Delphi, adapted for node.js.
+Delphi supported what is now known as "lamba functions" and this is a simple testing mechanism I used with Delphi, adapted for node.js.

 During my mocha tests, I can substitute a interceptor method for an existing method in the target object ("function two" is replaced by the "function intercept" in the diagram).
 I can now do a couple of things within the intercept function: